-(a) Attached garages for single-family dwelling units;

-(b) Reduction in the number of parking spaces existing on site; except where the on-site parking requirement is met per Chapter 25.70 for the existing units on-site and the reduction in the number of parking spaces is for the purpose of creating an accessory dwelling unit which complies with the provisions of Chapter 25.59;

-(c) Construction exceeding the limits of the declining height envelope;

-(d) An accessory structure detached garage exempt from setback restrictions located within the rear forty (40) percent of the lot;
+- (a) Attached garages for single-family dwelling units; - (b) Reduction in the number of parking spaces existing on site; except where the on-site parking requirement is met per Chapter 25.70 for the existing units on-site and the reduction in the number of parking spaces is for the purpose of creating an accessory dwelling unit which complies with the provisions of Chapter 25.59; - (c) Construction exceeding the limits of the declining height envelope; - (d) An accessory structure detached garage exempt from setback restrictions located within the rear forty (40) percent of the lot; except for an accessory structure containing an accessory dwelling unit which complies with the provisions of Chapter 25.59 and obtains an accessory dwelling unit permit;

-(e) An accessory structure that is in the rear of the lot and that is more than twenty-eight (28) feet in width or depth, except that for an accessory structure containing an accessory dwelling unit which complies with the provisions of Chapter 25.59 and obtains an accessory dwelling unit permit;

-(f) A direct exit from a basement to the exterior of the structure that is anything other than a light or window well.
+- (e) An accessory structure that is in the rear of the lot and that is more than twenty-eight (28) feet in width or depth, except that for an accessory structure containing an accessory dwelling unit which complies with the provisions of Chapter 25.59 and obtains an accessory dwelling unit permit. - (f) A direct exit from a basement to the exterior of the structure that is anything other than a light or window well.

-Chapter 25.26 R-1 District Regulations, Section 25.26.037 Prohibited uses, is repealed as follows:
+Section 17: Chapter 25.26 R-1 District Regulations, Section 25.26.037 Prohibited uses, is repealed and deleted in its entirety.